igorskyflyer/file-formats/adbt/README.md

 #### 🦠 Meta variables

-In its earliest stage, the current properties are stored in a `*.adbt.meta` file:
+In its earliest stage, the current properties can be stored in a `*.adbt.meta` file:

 - `title`,
 - `description`,